Where the beer is best!

 David Hatch: What kind of a Moor is that?

-- A lot of Victoria Wood's television work is based in the North.
-(Her frequent collaborator Julie Walters is originally from Birmingham, though).
+- A lot of Victoria Wood's television work was based in the North, as Wood herself was from the Manchester suburb of Prestwich (her frequent collaborator Julie Walters is originally from Birmingham, though).

 - Mister Winterbottom in Dinner for One is a stereotypical Northerner (with a stereotypically Northern name).